ZeeshanBoy107/Uber-Clone/README.md

 The request data flow in this application follows these steps:

-1. Client sends a request to a specific endpoint (e.g., /users/login)
+1. Client sends a request to a specific endpoint (e.g., /users/login or /captains/login)
 2. The request is first processed by any global middleware (CORS, body parsing)
-3. It then reaches the appropriate route handler in user.routes.js
+3. It then reaches the appropriate route handler in user.routes.js or captain.routes.js
 4. The route handler may apply input validation using express-validator
-5. The request is then passed to the corresponding controller function in user.controller.js
+5. The request is then passed to the corresponding controller function in user.controller.js or captain.controller.js
-6. The controller interacts with the user.service.js for business logic and the User model for database operations
+6. The controller interacts with the user.service.js or captain.service.js for business logic and the User or Captain model for database operations
 7. The response is then sent back to the client

 For authenticated routes:
 1. The auth.middleware.js intercepts the request before it reaches the controller
 2. It verifies the JWT token and checks against the blacklist
-3. If valid, it attaches the user object to the request and allows it to proceed
+3. If valid, it attaches the user or captain object to the request and allows it to proceed
 4. If invalid, it sends back an unauthorized response

 ```